zhoupeisen/chinesecflashcards/README.md

 elements for a basic webpage.
 I don't use anything other than css, html, and javascript.
 I do have some custom audio files to improve the quality of these digital flashcards.

+** first edit
+This is already hosted at: http://www.thoughtvoke.com/clouisville/index.html so if you are curious about how something should work, the way I have it set up already is the way it is intended to function.
+**

 Thanks.

 Joseph Taylor Perkinson